ShareX/sharex.github.io/docs/scrolling-screenshot.md

 ## What is a scrolling screenshot?

-A scrolling screenshot, also known as a scrolling capture, is a feature in ShareX that allows you to capture an entire webpage or document that extends beyond the visible screen.
+A scrolling screenshot, also known as a scrolling capture, is a feature in ShareX that allows you to capture an entire web page or document that extends beyond the visible screen.
 It automatically combines multiple screenshots into a single image, giving you a complete view of the content.

 ## How to take a scrolling screenshot?